s-damian/rust-solana-wallet/README.md

 > Command with arguments: cargo run -- from_mnemonic `<PHRASE>`

-To generate and display the seed and Solana public key from a specific mnemonic phrase, pass the phrase (12 words or 24 words for examples) as an argument.
+To generate and display the seed and Solana public key from a specific mnemonic phrase, pass the phrase (12 or 24 words, for example) as an argument.

-This will also generates and writes the keypair to the JSON file.
+This will also generate and write the keypair to the JSON file.

 **Example** with this 12 words: `shed` `scorpion` `manual` `wheat` `monster` `phone` `winter` `toe` `dream` `kitchen` `salad` `column`.